 Mood Stabilizers and Borderline Personality Disorder

-Mood stabilizers may be used to reduce anger, impulsiveness, anxiety, depression, or attempts at self-injury associated with borderline personality disorder.
-A few medicines commonly used as mood stabilizers are:
+Mood stabilizers may be used to reduce anger, anxiety, depression, impulsivity (acting without thinking), or attempts at self-harm associated with borderline personality disorder.1 A few medicines commonly used as mood stabilizers are:

 - Carbamazepine (such as Tegretol or Epitol).